An $n^{O(\log\log n)}$ time approximation scheme for capacitated VRP in the Euclidean plane: A polynomial time reduction from CVRP to the -paths problem.

 \subsubsection{A linear programming formulation.}

 Assume that for some guess $\lambda\in \Lambda$ we found a feasible solution for the subproblem $I(\lambda,\sigma)$ on each square $\sigma$.
 The next step is to combine these solutions into tours.
 This is a kind of bin packing problem.
-Note that for each type $t$, the total number of points visited is no more than $c\!\cdot\! m^{(t)}$, by constraint (c).
-Further, by choosing the grid dense, i.e., $q$ large, each tour goes through many squares.
+Note that for each type $t$, the total number of points visited is no more than $c\!\cdot\! m^{(t)}$, by restriction (c).
+Further, by choosing the number of squares, $q^2$, in the grid large, each tour goes through many squares.
 So, intuitively, for $q$ large enough we can construct a feasible solution out of the solutions to the subproblems at small additional cost.
 We will do this independently for each type $t$.
 So, we fix some type $t$ for now and drop the index $t$ from the notation.
 So let $m=m_t$ and denote $n^{\ses}=n^{(t,\ses)}$ for all $\ses$.

 Let $\mathcal{S}$ be the set of squares crossed by our fixed type $t$ and denote $|\SSS|=k$.
 Although $k$ depends on $t$, it is clear that $k\le q^2$, since this is the number of squares in the grid.
 On the other hand, since the instance is bounded and any point is at distance at least $\delta D$ from the origin, $k\ge \delta D/\tau=\delta(q-1)/2$.
 Hence, we have the following bounds on $k$ that we will only use at the very end of this section to obtain inequality~\eqref{eq:bound_on_m}.
 In essence, we can ensure a lower bound on $k$ by choosing $q$ large enough.